Neopicrorhiza scrophulariiflora

 Neopicrorhiza scrophulariiflora is a species of flowering plant in the family Plantaginaceae.
 It is used heavily as a substitute for Picrorhiza kurroa and is considered non-threatened under CITES.
-It is similar to P. kurrooa but has leaves up to 6cm long and stems which are decumbent.
-Flowers of this plant are 1.5cm long, deep blue-purple with exserted styles and stamens.
-This species are found from Uttar Pradesh to southwestern China, including Sichuan, Yunnan, Tibet, Bhutan, Nepal, Sikkim - on rocky slopes at altitudes of 3600–4800 m.
+It is similar to P. kurrooa but has leaves up to 6 cm long and stems which are decumbent.
+Flowers of this plant are 1.5 cm long, deep blue-purple with exserted styles and stamens.
+This species is found from Uttar Pradesh to southwestern China, including Sichuan, Yunnan, Tibet, Bhutan, Nepal and Sikkim, on rocky slopes at altitudes of 3600–4800 m.